Alex Jones concedes Sandy Hook attack was ‘100% real’

 At stake in the trial is how much Jones will pay.
 The parents have asked the jury to award $150 million in compensation for defamation and intentional infliction of emotional distress.
 The jury will then consider whether Jones and his company will pay punitive damages.

 Jones has already tried to protect Free Speech Systems financially.
-The company filed for federal bankruptcy protection last week.
+The company, which is Infowars’ parent company, filed for federal bankruptcy protection last week.
 Sandy Hook families have separately sued Jones over his financial claims, arguing that the company is trying to protect millions owned by Jones and his family through shell entities.

 Associated Press writer Paul J. Weber contributed to this report.